dipaulson/AM220_Final_Project/README.md

 <pre> python run_node_classification.py --rewiring AFR3 --layer_type GCN </pre>

 Other aspects of the experiments can be modified by specifying other arguments in the command line.
-See the `run_node_classification.py` for a list of these arguments.
+See the `run_node_classification.py` file for a list of these arguments.